usharesoft/appcenter-docs/end-user/en/source/pages/templating/deploy-machine-image.rst

 		.. image:: /images/machine-image-deploy-status.png

-	.. note:: All deployed virtual machines using this procedure will have ssh port (22) open in their security group.
+	.. note:: All deployed Linux virtual machines using this procedure will have ssh port (22) open in their security group.

+	.. note:: For Windows images, RDP port (3389) and WinRM port (5985) need to be opened in Firewall Settings.

 	.. note:: If you want to stop your deployment, you can do so by clicking on the delete (garbage) icon.
 This will stop it and remove the instance from your cloud.